AbdulkarimGit-Tech/Raspberry-Pi-PLC/README.md

 ---

-<i>#NOTE: I have used Active High GPIO's in Raspberry PI 5 and Active Low input Relay Channel so i have inverted my Active HIGH GPIO OUT Logic to LOW in my Code</i>
+<i>#NOTE: I have used Active LOW Relay Channel (Activate on LOW signal) and Raspberry PI 5 Output is Active High to avoid logic error, i have inverted my Active HIGH GPIO OUT Logic to LOW in my Code</i>

 ---